-6.4 Other Conditions
+1.22 Other Conditions

-Of particular note, data collected during DFWI's monitoring indicated a reduction in the density of macroalga (Nitella spp.) on the lake bottom.
+Of particular note, data collected during DFWl's monitoring indicated a reduction in the density of macroalga (Nitella spp.) on the lake bottom.
 Nitella and other macroalga extract nutrients from the water column, while many rooted macrophytes (such as Eurasian watermilfoil) extract nutrients from deeper sediments.
 Hence, Nitella may outcompete phytoplankton, including benthic cyanobacteria, for nutrients.
 A decline in the abundance of Nitella may release phytoplankton, including benthic cyanobacteria, from past levels of competition.
-Future research and monitoring efforts should focus on improving understanding of primary producer community dynamics.
+Future research and monitoring efforts should focus on improving our understanding of primary producer community dynamics.

 Significant sedimentation deltas have formed at the mouths of many tributary segments.
 These deltas impeded recreational boat navigation and present opportunities for the establishment of non-native aquatic vegetation.
-Therefore, secondary contact recreation (boating, fishing) use for Lake George is assessed as impaired by silt/sediment.
-In addition, habitat condition is evaluated as fair due to those same impacts from silt/sediment pollutant and invasive plants.
+Habitat condition is evaluated as fair due to those same impacts from silt/sediment pollutant and invasive plants.
 Urban stormwater runoff and streambank erosion are identified as the known sources of pollutants.